This brief tutorial shows students and new users how to install Apache ActiveMQ on the Ubuntu 20.04 | 18.04 server.

 Installing Apache ActiveMQ on Ubuntu Linux provides users with a free, high-performance message broker that supports industry-standard protocols for communication between separate applications.

-ActiveMQ is a Java-based message broker that is available in both classic and “next generation” Artemis broker versions.
+ActiveMQ is a Java-based message broker available in classic and “next generation” Artemis broker versions.

 By installing Apache ActiveMQ on Ubuntu Linux, users can take advantage of its powerful features for their applications.